sadudoy/sadudoy/README.md

 ## About Me

-Passionate about software engineering, problem-solving, and continuous technical improvement
+Computer Science undergraduate with a strong interest in software development and problem solving

-I value **clean code, fundamentals, and continuous learning**.
+**Actively looking to learn and grow as a developer**

 ---